Sacraments of Initiation for Adults

 Those wishing to become Catholics – whether from another Christian tradition, or from outside the Faith – are invited to approach their local parish priest who will be able to advise on how sacramental preparation is organised in their parish.

 All parishes follow a path of preparation known as the Rite of Christian Initiation of Adults (RCIA), leading individuals towards reception into the Church at Easter.
-Just as is the case for children and young people, there are three sacraments of initiation for adults – Baptism, Reconciliation and Confirmation, culminating in reception of the Eucharist.
+Just as is the case for children and young people, there are four sacraments of initiation for adults – Baptism, Reconciliation and Confirmation, culminating in reception of the Eucharist.
 For those already validly Baptised, the process of preparation is adapted so that they may be received into full communion with the Catholic church.

 You might be interested in the following books: